-Sends eNews publications and messages to parents and contributes to CYS websites.
+Sends eNews publications and messages and contributes to websites of interest to parents.

 Items Required for Child/Youth Registration: Children/Youth must be fully registered before they can use any CYS programs.
 Contact your local Parent Central Services Office to set up an appointment to complete your registration.
-Walk-in services are also be available.
+Limited "walk-in" services may also be available.